jamesjlandry/TheReckoning/README.md

 LoginMain conditionally renders the LogIn component or the Register component.

-CharacterIndex renders CharacterBox or the default page.
+CharacterIndex renders CharacterOptionsContainer or CharacterSheet or the default page.

-CharacterBox renders CharacterOptionsContainer or CharacterSheet

 CharacterOptionsContainer renders Tab from semantic-ui-react which conditionally renders components within the tabs.
 Components rendered are